Your Search History Could Dictate What You Pay For A Flight

 As Travel + Leisure reports, the future of air travel could soon see the widespread introduction of "dynamic pricing," which would mean that different passengers pay different fares — and not just for the usual upgrades like extra legroom or business class seating.

 Demand-based dynamic, or surge, pricing isn't necessarily new.
-It's why airlines hike up the cost of flights during major holidays and peak travel times, and why Uber users pay twice as much for a ride during rush hour.
+It's why airlines hike up the cost of flights during holiday periods and peak travel times, and why Uber users pay twice as much for a ride during rush hour.
 But now airlines — some of which, according to Travel Weekly, have already implemented this system — are setting fares according to a passenger's personal flight history.

 Advertisement

 An airline just needs the passenger's IP address to be privy to all this information.
-Dynamic pricing software sets fare pricing according to an individual's search history, from which they create a personalized flight profile.
-That profile dictates what a passenger would pay, with loyalty program members and those traveling for leisure rather than business potentially enjoying lower fares.
+Dynamic pricing software sets fare pricing according to an individual's search history, from which they create a personalised flight profile.
+That profile dictates what a passenger would pay, with loyalty programme members and those travelling for leisure rather than business potentially enjoying lower fares.
 Thus, the person in 22A might pay more than those in 31D or 44F, and nobody's the wiser.

 The purpose of dynamic pricing is, predictably, to boost revenue for airlines.
-Unfortunately, budget-minded travelers who rely on tried-and-true cost-saving hacks might get lost in the process.
+Unfortunately, budget-minded travellers who rely on tried-and-true cost-saving hacks might get lost in the process.

 Advertisement